AMSP-04/NETN-TMR/NETN-TMR.md

 3. The **Request Federate** starts the attribute ownership transfer using HLA Ownership Services by calling the RTI service `attributeOwnershipAcquisition`.
 4. The **Response Federate** receives a `requestAttributeOwnershipRelease` callback from the RTI.
 5. Before releasing attribute ownership, the **Response Federate** sends a final `updateAttributeValues` for all attributes involved in the transfer.
-6. The attribute update is reflected the **Request Federate** by the RTI using the `reflectAttributeValues` callback.
+6. The attribute update is reflected in the **Request Federate** by the RTI using the `reflectAttributeValues` callback.
 7. The **Response Federate** divests its ownership of the attributes by calling the RTI service `attributeOwnershipDivestitureIfWanted`.
 8. The RTI informs the **Request Federate** and the **Response federate** of the changed ownership using the `attributeOwnershipAcquisitionNotiication` callback.